 Comply with a legal or regulatory obligation means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

-Internal Third Parties means other companies in the Group who are based in Germany, The United States of America, the United Arab Emirates, Macau or Singapore.
+Internal Third Parties means other companies in the Group who are based in Germany, The United States of America, Macau or Singapore.

-External Third Parties means (i) professional advisers including lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance and accounting services and / or (ii) HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based in the United Kingdom who require reporting of processing activities in certain circumstances.
+External Third Parties means (i) professional advisers including lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance and accounting services and / or (ii) HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers who require reporting of processing activities in certain circumstances.